-Is the most important thing about being an entrepreneur is that you are your own boss and you make your own hours
+Is the most important thing about being an entrepreneur that you are your own boss and make your hours?

 Is your business plan in your head?

-Do you on a regular basis ensure you have time on a weekly basis to attend to family or personal matters during business hours?
+Do you regularly ensure you have time to attend to family or personal matters during business hours?

 Do you have multiple family members or friends on your payroll?

 Do you have assets on your books that are used for personal consumption: cars, boats, cottages?

 Does your business pay for your golf or other recreational memberships?